-The idea for the development of Tsz Shan Monastery germinated with Mr. Li Ka-shing, who as of 2016 has contributed over HK$2 billion from his personal Foundation to cover the development and daily operating costs of the Monastery.
+The idea for the development of Tsz Shan Monastery germinated with Mr. Li, who has made grants of over HK$2.6 billion from his personal foundation to cover the full cost of construction and the daily operating expenses of the Monastery.

 To visit Tsz Shan Monastery from the city, you are struck by a sense of calmness – both in the natural environment and in the atmosphere of the majestic monastery.
 Its style is inspired by the more solemn and elegant styles of the Tang, Northern Song, Liao and Jin dynasties, which existed over a period of about 600 years beginning in the 7th century.